Can You Forgive Her?

 Can You Forgive Her? is a novel by Anthony Trollope, first published in serial form in 1864 and 1865.
 It is the first of six novels in the Palliser series, also known as the Parliamentary Novels.

 The novel follows three parallel stories of courtship and marriage and the decisions of three women: Alice Vavasor, her cousin Glencora Palliser, and her aunt Arabella Greenow.
 Early on, Alice asks the question "What should a woman do with her life?"
 This theme repeats itself in the dilemmas faced by the other women in the novel.
 Lady Glencora and her husband Plantagenet Palliser recur in the remainder of the series.

+Background

+An early form of the novel appeared in Trollope's play The Noble Jilt, which was written in 1850 and would not be published in his lifetime.
+It was released in a limited press run in 1923.
+Trollope wished to use this title for Can You Forgive Her?, but feared that critics would think Alice Vavasor was not sufficiently noble.

+Trollope published Can You Forgive Her? in monthly installments throughout 1864, before turning it into a two volume novel through the Chapman and Hall publishing house.
+The first volume was illustrated by noted Dickens artist Phiz; however, Trollope complained of the finished product, stating that he could not think of a worse illustrator, and that he refused to see his book contain such pictures.
+The second volume was instead illustrated by Marcus Stone.